 Nathan Best aged 9 from Banbury said ‘Today was the best day EVER.
 My decoration was red and had my name on it.’

-Emily Tammam, Neve’s mum from Oxford said ‘It was wonderful to be part of the virtual tree decorating with The Duchess of Cornwall, to celebrate her Patronage of Helen & Douglas House.
+Emily Tammam, Neve’s mum from Oxford said ‘It was wonderful to be part of the virtual tree decorating with the former Duchess of Cornwall.
 She seemed immediately interested when she heard that Neve and I were at Helen & Douglas House and I got the impression that this was a charity that held a special place in her heart and that she knew how important their work is.
 Neve was only diagnosed with brain cancer in July 2020 and with all the restrictions in place, we have met very few other families, which has made our experience feel even more lonely than usual.
 So seeing all the other families on the video call made us feel part of something and just a little bit less alone.’

 ‘Helen & Douglas House have been such a support to us throughout these difficult times, offering both remote and in-house medical support.
 Knowing that they are there to help us, 24 hours a day gives families like ours the reassurance we need to continue caring for our poorly children.’